tetratelabs/wazero/site/content/languages/go.md

 The main thing to keep in mind is where files are, and remember to set `GOOS=js GOARCH=wasm` when running go commands.

-Ex.
-If you fixed something in the `syscall/js` package (`${GOROOT}/src/syscall/js`), test it like so:
+For example, if you fixed something in the `syscall/js` package (`${GOROOT}/src/syscall/js`), test it like so:
 ```bash
 $ GOOS=js GOARCH=wasm go test syscall/js